 However, just because you’re older doesn’t mean you’re stuck with constipation, weight gain, and wind.
 Making sure you get enough fiber to keep your gut happy can go a long way towards dealing with tricky digestion.
 Fiber is what good gut bacteria thrive on, and a happy gut means better overall health.

 Oddly, though fiber is in a lot of foods, many of us just don’t get enough of the good stuff.
-So we chatted with Kristin Hirano, Registered Dietitian, Certified Nutritionist and CEO and founder of Just Better Brands, about why fiber matters and how to get more of it.
+So we chatted with Kristin Hirano, a Registered Dietitian Nutritionist, about why fiber matters and how to get more of it.

 There are two types of fiber, soluble and insoluble, and our bodies need both for optimal function.

 Soluble fiber, as its name indicates, dissolves in water.
 It helps keep cholesterol in check, keep our hearts healthier, and manage blood sugar levels.

 Insoluble fiber passes right through us, assisting us in eliminating solid waste from our bodies comfortably and appropriately.

 According to Harvard Health, eating enough fiber from veggies, fruits, and whole grains can decrease your risk of dying from heart disease, stroke, type 2 diabetes, and colon cancer.
 And the more fiber you consume, studies show, the more benefits you get.

 And yet, says Kristin, despite the fact that it’s in a whole lot of foods, 97 percent of us fall far short of the USDA recommended daily intake.
 Women should get 25 grams a day; 38 for men (after 50, it’s 21 for women, 30 for men).
 Yet most of us top out at 10 to 15 grams a day.